ark-ecs/Ark.jl/docs/src/manual/relations.md

 ## Creating relations

-Relation targets are specified inline by pairing the relation component with its target entity using `Relation => entity`.
+Relation targets are specified by pairing the relation component with its target entity using `Relation => entity`.

 ### On new entities